TheMarex/ba-thesis/text/5_stabilizer.md

 p^{d*}_L = p^d_L - 0.5 \left(\begin{array}{c}0 \\ 0 \\ z_{ctl} \end{array}\right)
 \end{equation}

-This can lead to singularities if both legs are already fully streched, as the edge of their workspace is reached.
+This can lead to singularities if both legs are already fully stretched, as the edge of their workspace is reached.
-The second methode relies on an additional rotating the pelvis link.
-For this approach to work, the robot needs a joint that allows rotations around the anterior axis ($y$-Axis) to keep the upper body uprigt.
+The second method relies on an additional rotating the pelvis link.
+For this approach to work, the robot needs a joint that allows rotations around the anterior axis ($y$-Axis) to keep the upper body upright.
 Since the robot model we used does not have this DOF, we only implemented the first approach.

 ### Interaction between controllers